At a glance

 6. Operational practices

-There is no 24/7 on-call rotation today.
-Production deploys are watched on push, and engineering is paged on hard outages.
+We do not run a 24/7 on-call rotation today.
+Production releases are watched during deployment, and the engineering team is notified of significant outages.

 7. Logging and monitoring

-- Application logs: Structured logs from the mothership, retained 30 days.
-They include request IDs, durations, status codes, and anonymized user IDs.
+- Application logs.
+Logs from our services, retained 30 days.
+They include request identifiers, durations, status codes, and anonymized user identifiers.
 They do not include request bodies or response bodies.

-- Platform logs: Fly’s platform-level logs and metrics, retained per Fly’s terms.
+- Platform logs.
+Compute-provider platform logs and metrics, retained per that provider’s terms.

-- Activity bus: A tenant brain emits an internal activity stream (which crawl ran, what it found, what notifications it sent).
-This is visible to the workspace’s admins via the brain UI; it’s not transmitted off the brain except to render in the UI.
+- Activity stream.
+Each brain emits a stream of what it’s doing (requests received, operations performed, notifications sent).
+This is visible to your workspace’s admins through the brain’s UI; it isn’t transmitted off the brain except to render that UI.

 If you find a security vulnerability in gbrain.io, please email security@overton.xyz.
 Include: